 Nikon rumor websites have been running wild with predictions for the new Full Frame Mirrorless specifications.
 Eleven years to the day after the first announcement of a Nikon full-frame camera we can finally confirm details of the first Nikon full-frame mirrorless.

-They say it’s always better to jump in the deep end to learn to swim and this is exactly what Nikon have done, announcing not 1 but 2 new full frame mirrorless cameras.
+They say it’s always better to jump in the deep end to learn to swim and this is exactly what Nikon has done, announcing not 1 but 2 new full-frame mirrorless cameras.

 Both cameras will have the following features:

 These cameras have been on photographers wish list for some time and this announcement by Nikon confirms the market is now ready for the shift to a new system.
 The SLR design has been around since mid 20th Century and the DSLR has only digitized this format.
 A full frame mirrorless system by Nikon shows this will be a new focus for brands moving forward and will only become a stronger system with time.

 While you may be worried about the 1st Gen issues manufacturers have had in the past, Nikon seem to have covered a number of these with the extra time it has taken to release their first model.
 A sturdy grip has been a common complaint with mirrorless cameras and these Nikon’s look to combat that with a great hand grip.
 This also leaves space for a top LCD, another area photographer’s have made comments about previously and Nikon seems to be listening.

 Nikon have also done a great job releasing three native lenses for the system along with the camera.
 All three lenses use the brand new Z-Mount and are part of the (which delivers even higher reliabilty and quality):

 Just as exciting is the upcoming 2019 release of the Nikkor Z 58mm f/0.95 S NOCT lens.
 Check out the product roadmap from Nikon below for more details of what products are to come!